folio-org/mod-reservoir/js/README.md

 ### matchkeys tests

-Do 'yarn install' in this top-level directory to install and configure ESLint.
-Do 'yarn lint-goldrush' and 'yarn lint-test'.
+Do 'npm install' in this top-level directory to install and configure ESLint.
+Do 'npm run lint-goldrush' and 'npm run lint-test'.

 There are some sample MARC files in the [test/records](test/records) directory.

 The tests are basic at this stage.
-Do 'yarn test' to process the samples.
+Do 'npm run test' to process the samples.